What Is Google Analytics? SEO Glossary

 - Conversion tracking.
 By setting up conversion events, you can measure whether organic visitors complete goals like purchases, signups, or form submissions.
 This proves the ROI of your SEO investment.

 - User engagement metrics.
 GA4 provides engagement rate, engaged sessions, and average engagement time, which are more meaningful than the old bounce rate for understanding content quality.
+Per Google's own definition, an engaged session is one that lasts longer than 10 seconds, has at least one key event, or has 2 or more page or screen views.
+Engagement rate is the percentage of sessions that were engaged, and bounce rate is its exact inverse, the percentage that were not.

 - Audience insights.
 Demographics, device types, geographic locations, and user interests help you understand who your organic audience is, allowing you to create better-targeted content.